tklauser/kvm-boot/README.md

 You should see:

-	Seting up switch on tap0
+	Setting up switch on tap0
 	net.ipv4.ip_forward = 1

 That should get your system setup for networking.
 It will allow your guests to